RecQuest: Towards Estimating User Domain Knowledge in Conversational Recommender Systems: Data Collection

 \subsection{Participants}

-Participants were recruited from the Prolific platform,\footnote{https://www.prolific.com/}, who were from English-speaking countries and had a $\geq 95\%$ approval rate and $\geq 1000$ previous submissions.
+Participants were recruited from the Prolific platform,\footnote{https://www.prolific.com/} {residing in the US or Europe with English as first or primary language} and had a $\geq 95\%$ approval rate and $\geq 1000$ previous submissions.
 Each participant could take part in only one task to avoid repeated exposure to the experimental setup.
 Participants completed the study fully online.
 After reading the task instructions, they proceeded through the screening questionnaire, domain knowledge test, main task, and exit questionnaire.
-A complete session lasted for 18 minutes on average.
-Participants received an hourly wage of 8£, in line with the platform's fair-wage guidelines, with a 1£ bonus awarded to those who successfully identified the target items.
+Sessions lasted for 18 minutes on average.
+Participants received an hourly wage of £8, in line with the platform's fair-wage guidelines, with a £1 bonus awarded on successful identification of the target items.